zhonghan721/tp/docs/UserGuide.md

 * You can optionally provide additional keywords, a Delivery that matches any of the given keywords will be displayed.
   For example, the keywords `Chocolate Bun`{.swift} will display `Chocolate Cake`{.swift}, `Chocolate Bun`{.swift}, and `Strawberry Bun`{.swift}.
 * The keyword must exactly match any word in the delivery name.
-For example the keyword `Straw`{.swift} will match `Straw`{.swift} but not `Strawberry`{.swift}.
+For example, the keyword `Straw`{.swift} will match `Straw`{.swift} but not `Strawberry`{.swift}.
 * The search is not case sensitive.

   </box>

 </br>**Example:**
-`delivery find Gambes Banana`{.swift} </br>
+* `delivery find Gambes Banana`{.swift} </br>
 Find all Deliveries whose name has words that exactly match `Gambes`{.swift} or `Banana`{.swift}

 ![](images/ug/delivery_find.png)

 [&uarr; Back to Table of Contents](#table-of-contents)

-#### </br>Update a Delivery's details

-> Updates the Delivery details of an existing Delivery in the delivery book.
+#### </br>Update details of a Delivery

-Oh no!
-Did you key in the wrong details for a Delivery?
-Or did your Customer change some details to his Delivery?
-No worries!
-Just edit the details of a Delivery simply by using this feature.
+This command is useful for updating the details of a Delivery, such as due to a change in the details of a Delivery or in the event that you keyed in the Delivery's details wrongly.

 </br>**Format:**